svpuli/workshop-microservices/giphy-api/README.md

 ### Installing

-Make sure you're logged in into Pipedrive's private NPM by simply run `npm install` to install all the required dependencies.
+Simply run `npm install` to install all the required dependencies.

 ### Writing & Running Code